 Each spring, the University of North Carolina at Chapel Hill and Duke University Consortium in Latin American Studies sponsors an academic conference inviting Duke and UNC graduate students, faculty, and national and international visiting scholars to participate.

-The UNC – Duke Consortium in Latin American and Caribbean Studies is pleased to invite you to participate, propose panels and individual submissions, and/or nominate graduate students to the 11th annual Consortium Conference, a 25th Anniversary event, to take place February 13 to 15, 2015 at Duke University’s John Hope Franklin Center and UNC’s FedEx Global Education Center.
+The UNC – Duke Consortium in Latin American and Caribbean Studies is pleased to invite you to participate to the 10th annual Consortium Conference, to take place February 11 to 13, 2016 at Duke University’s John Hope Franklin Center and UNC’s FedEx Global Education Center.

-This year the conference will celebrate two and a half decades of collaborative work in Latin American and Caribbean Studies, as exemplified by the research, scholarship, and practice of former and current scholars working at the UNC and Duke Consortium.
-We encourage proposals that demonstrate multidisciplinary approaches to Latin American and Caribbean research.
-Attention will be given principally to panels focusing on issues related to theory and praxis of Latin American studies from the social sciences, humanities, arts, and health and environmental sciences.
+This year the conference emphasizes collaborative work in Latin American and Caribbean Studies, exemplified by the research, scholarship, and practice of current scholars working at the UNC and Duke Consortium.
+Panels will focus on issues related to theory and praxis of Latin American studies from the social sciences, humanities, arts, health and environmental sciences.
 For more information, contact Miguel Rojas Sotelo (email@example.com), Natalie Hartman (firstname.lastname@example.org), or Beatriz Riefkohl-Muñiz (email@example.com).

 The conference is free and open to the public